kirjavascript/quine-howto/README.md

 ### eval

-Languages with eval can do a sneaky trick.
-Since data passed to eval will be a string, we already have a reference to a printable version of the code that is run and can skip having to do any introspection on it.
+Languages with eval allow us to define our own code to be run from a string, so we already have a reference to a printable version of the code that is run and can skip having to do any introspection on it.

 ```
 data = "print('data = ' . addQuotes(data) . '; eval(' . data . ')')"; eval(data)